Anchorsify/Anchorsify.github.io/_projects/Doton.md

 - Seal Speed: 10, +3 per clone
 - Requires: Bunshin no Jutsu

 Effects: You may create up to 3 clones that can look like yourself or anyone else present.
 If they look like someone else, that person may then hide amongst your clones to receive the normal benefits of having clones; these can even be added to their own clones.

-Rock clones can take 100+(your ninjutsu damage bonus)*5 points of damage before being destroyed, or exposed as clones, and take only half damage from AoE attacks.
-Rock clones use your attributes, even if they're imitating someone else.
-They may take the following actions:
+Rock clones can take 100 + (your ninjutsu damage bonus) * 5 points of damage before being destroyed, or exposed as clones, and take only half damage from AoE attacks.

+These function like regular bunshin, except that Rock clones use your attributes, even if they're imitating someone else.
+They may dodge, as well as the following:
  - [ 4 AP ] Attack: The clone may perform a basic unarmed attack.
 This does benefit from Power Attack or Unarmed Focus, if you have those abilities, but the clone does not need to make a Stamina roll.
  - [ X AP ] Move: Every 3 Speed of the Move action costs 1 AP.

-When Rock Clones attack, their actions are always considered to be Held Back, as per the ability in Chapter 5, even if you do not have the Hold Back ability.
-This means they use only half your damage bonus for dealing damage, and the severity of wounds they inflict is reduced by one category.

 ## A-Rank
 #### --( Doryuudan - Earth Dragon Blast )--